artcom/hsm-cs/README.md

 For more details on how to construct a Hsm.Parallel consult the [tests](lib/hsm/Editor/tests/testParallel.cs).

-# Guard Conditions (not implemented)
+## Guard Conditions (not implemented)

 Guard Conditions are currently not implemented.
-If guard conditions need to be used the state machine model is probably incomplete since guards check things which are outside of your state model.
+If you need to use guard conditions your state machine model is probably incomplete because guards check on things that are outside of your state model.

-For inspiration on what this could look like see: https://github.com/Mask/hsm-js

-# Development Setup
+## Development Setup

 Install dependencies: